khmarbaise/octopress/source/_posts/2015/03/2015-03-17-apache-maven-3-dot-3-1-features.md

    your project.
 So everyone who checks out your project automatically can use the extensions.

+   One thing is important that the extensions will be resolved from the pluginRepository.
+This is important if you have configured the pluginRepository different from the repository.

  * [Project specific jvm and command line otions][MNG-5767]

    It's really hard to define a general set of options for calling the maven